Cat predation on wildlife: United States

-The United States is estimated to house a population of 60-80 million feral cats, and they are estimated to kill 2.4 billion birds per year, making them the leading human-caused threat to the survival of bird species in the country.
+The United States is estimated to house a population of 60-80 million cats, and they are estimated to kill 2.4 billion birds per year, making them the leading human-caused threat to the survival of bird species in the country.
+The majority of these kills are by feral cats, rather than owned cats.

 In California, a study found that in areas where humans feed feral cats, they will continue to hunt large numbers of native birds even without the intention of eating them.
-This has resulted in the disappearance of native bird species, such as the California Quail (Callipepla california) and California Thrasher (Toxostoma redivivum), in those areas where they once resided.
+This has resulted in the disappearance of native bird species, such as the California quail (Callipepla california) and California thrasher (Toxostoma redivivum), in those areas where they once resided.

-In Maryland, a study showed that due to feral cats overhunting chipmunks, the natural prey of many raptor species, the Cooper’s Hawk (Accipiter cooperii) population struggled to find food and had to switch to preying on harder-to-catch songbirds, which lengthened their hunting times and increased their nestlings mortality rate.
+In Maryland, a study showed that due to cats overhunting chipmunks, the natural prey of many raptor species, the Cooper's hawk (Accipiter cooperii) population struggled to find food and had to switch to preying on harder-to-catch songbirds, which lengthened their hunting times and increased their nestlings' mortality rate.

-Cats were presented to Hawaii due to sailing ships from Europe, whose purpose was to restrict both mice and rats on the ships.
-Cats are known to be able to hunt on their own.
-In Hawaii, they can feed on songbirds and many other birds that nest on the ground and in burrows.
-Cats, considered wide-range predators, can hunt in any habitat they are in, which causes a decrease in the population of these prey, especially in nestlings, which are vulnerable to being unable to fly.
-A study was made in endangered birds’ habitats with an infrared camera to predict how feral cats decreased the population of birds.
-They find up to 11% of Palila nests depredated yearly, which significantly impacts this species due to the few eggs laid every year and a slow development from nestling to adulthood.
+In Hawaii, cats were introduced by European sailing ships that used them for pest control.
+They prey on songbirds and many other birds that nest on the ground and in burrows.
+Nestlings unable to fly are especially vulnerable.
+Cats successfully hunt in a variety of habitats.
+A study was made in endangered birds' habitats with an infrared camera to learn how much cats affected the population of birds.
+The study found that up to 11% of palila nests were depredated yearly.
+The critically endangered palila produces few eggs per year and the nestlings develop slowly, so that depredation rate could result in extinction.

 In New York City, cats are commonly brought into businesses to combat the city's rat problem.
 Studies done in New York City determined that cats are not effective predators against rats and much more of a threat to other urban wildlife.
+Research conducted at a Brooklyn waste management facility observed minimal predation on Norway rats, with only three successful or attempted kills recorded over 79 days of observation.
+Instead, feral cats tend to focus on smaller, easier prey such as birds and mice.